Mold Remediation Woodbury, CT - Green Restoration

 Six Mold Risks Specific To Woodbury, CT Properties

-The Pomperaug River AE Zone, 18th-century fieldstone foundations, and Lake Quassapaug microclimate create mold exposure patterns in Woodbury that generic remediation methods cannot address.
+The Pomperaug River floodplain, 18th-century fieldstone foundations, and Lake Quassapaug microclimate create mold exposure patterns in Woodbury that generic remediation methods cannot address.

 01